National Adoption Month

 A lot of us are afraid of the dark.
 Even those of us who don't admit it.

 Being in the dark throws off our sense of balance.
-Last night in yoga class, we did balancing poses with our eyes closed.
-It was astonishing to people that coming onto their toes, raising their arms to the sky with their eyes closed was so challenging.
+From time to time in Fertile Yoga class, we do balancing poses with our eyes closed.
+It is astonishing to people that coming onto their toes, raising their arms to the sky with their eyes closed is so challenging.

 Being in the dark challenges all of our senses.
 Our eyes strain to see what they cannot see, our ears become more alert, our skin tingles with every change in the stream of air around us.
 Our sense of smell becomes more acute.